orta/vigilant/README.md

 }
 ```

-By include the Pod "Vigilant" in your Podfile, you will see a message like this in your console:
+Simpley by include the Pod "Vigilant" in your Podfile, you will see a message like this in your console:

 ```
 Test Case '-[Vigilant_Tests.VigilentSpec This_test_will_pass]' started.
 2016-04-10 16:07:29.026 Vigilant_Example[20344:1112445]

 Vigilent: Did not see any `expect`s in the test: 'This test will pass'

+Test Case '-[Vigilant_Tests.VigilentSpec This_test_will_pass]' passed (0.013 seconds).
 ```

 Making it easy to see what tests are running without any `expect`s being called.